anoopks1207/mpifileutils/README.md

 dwalk - List, sort, and profile files.

+## Installation

+Run install.sh with out any arguments.
+This will compile and install mpifileutils with all required dependencies.

 ### Following sbatch samples can be used as a reference to trigger job runs from slurm.

 ```